MaartenGr/BERTopic/docs/getting_started/topicsovertime/topicsovertime.md

 ## **Visualization**
 To me, DTM becomes truly interesting when you have a good way of visualizing how topics have changed over time.
-A nice way of doing so is leveraging the interactive abilities of Plotly.
+A nice way of doing so is by leveraging the interactive abilities of Plotly.
 Plotly allows us to show the frequency of topics over time whilst giving the option of hovering over the points to show the time-specific topic representations.
 Simply call `visualize_topics_over_time` with the newly created topics over time: